xaravind/devops-notes-25/Jenkins/5_jenkins_ssh_pat.md

    This imports the shared library named `'my-shared-library'` into the pipeline.
 It makes the functions inside `vars/` accessible.

 - **`helloWorld()`**:
-   A function from the `helloWorld.groovy` file inside the `vars/` directory is called in the `Build` stage.
+   A function from the `helloWorld.groovy` file inside the `vars/` directory is called in the given stages.

 - **`checkProc()`**:
-   A function from the `checkProc.groovy` file inside the `vars/` directory is called in the `Deploy` stage.
+   A function from the `checkProc.groovy` file inside the `vars/` directory is called in the given stages.

 ---